mukeshkarna/bca-computer-network-notes/dns_detailed_notes.md

 1. How does DNS load balancing work and why is it important for large websites?
 2. Explain DNS security threats and their solutions.
 3. Design a complete DNS structure for a multinational company.

----

-This comprehensive guide provides everything needed for effective DNS teaching and learning, with practical examples, real-world applications, and hands-on activities that make the technical concepts accessible and engaging for students.